Shop Subscribe

 Writing out steps to try if students can’t log on, print, or connect to the Wi-Fi can also save yourself and the kids a lot of headaches.
 If you don’t know some of these tricks, get together with the school’s tech coach.

 This sign-making process can be ongoing throughout the year.
-If students are consistently off-task during a certain activity or asking a certain question over and over, make another sign.
+If students are consistently off-task during a particular activity or repeatedly asking the same question, create another sign.

 Shop Classroom Posters